kiedtl/roguelike/doc/intro.md

 Unlike other roguelikes, stealth is very deterministic; enemies have a 100% chance do detect you inside their (smaller) FOV, which you must take care to stay out of.
+All creatures have a conical FOV shape, in the direction they're currently facing.
+Many monsters will glance around them as they stand still, and some monsters (such as guards and sentinels) will occasionally wander off to another room to guard.
+While you'll need to stay agile and aware of your surroundings to avoid acquiring negative health syndrome, the deterministic stealth system ensures that it's *always* your fault, and not the RNG's, when you inevitably get caught.

 Since you automatically make a noise when you move more than `Sneak` times in a row (where `Sneak` is one of your stats), they may also come to investigate noises you make while moving around.
 (Your `Sneak` will be affected by different terrain, like soft carpet or creaky wooden floorboards.)
+While you'll have the luxury of being able to stay silent much of the time, you'll often have to make a dash for it when being chased or when trying to stay out of vision.
+(Of course, since all of your foes have a `Sneak` value of 1, you'll always be able to hear them -- as long as they moved in their last turn.
+A few enemies have the `Noisy` status, meaning you'll always hear them.)